ojuuji/rbmerge/data/readme.md

 This table defines extra relationships, not available on Rebrickable and maintained within RBmerge.

-As in `part_relationships.csv` it contains three columns with the same relation type column:
+As in `part_relationships.csv` it contains three columns:

 ```
 rel_type,child_part_num_regex,parent_part_num_repl
 ```

+This is where the similarities end.
+This file allows comments, staring with `#`, and blank lines.
+Any other line is expected to have relation i.e. there is no table header.
+So this is not really a CSV table.

-However as a second column here can be used not only a part number but also a regular expression.
-This allows to apply relationship to multiple part numbers with a single row.
+First column represents relation type and has the same meaning as in `part_relationships.csv`.
+As a second column here can be used not only a part number but also a regular expression.
+This allows to apply relationship to multiple part numbers using a single row.

-To apply relationship, regex must match an entire part number.
-Wrapping with `^` and `$` is not required.
+Relationship is applied only if regex matches an entire part number.
+Wrapping with `^` and `$` is not necessary and is always implied.

-Third column is a replacement which can be either a part number or a string containing back references.
-For the first capture group it will be `$1` and so on.
+Third column is a replacement, which can be either a part number or a string containing back references.
+For the first capture group back reference will be `$1` and so on.

 For example: